 The Program in Teacher Preparation is an interdepartmental course of study for undergraduates and is composed of a unique mix of coursework, seminars, laboratory experience, field work, and practice teaching.
 The program, approved by the New Jersey Department of Education and by the Teacher Education Accreditation Council (now called the Council for the Accreditation of Educator Preparation ), allows students to explore teaching as a career option and to become fully prepared and certified to teach successfully at the middle and secondary levels within the regular framework of a Princeton A.B. or B.S.E.
 Participants can earn certification in art, English, mathematics, music, the sciences, social studies, and world languages.

 Upon successful completion of the program requirements, students receive a certificate in teacher preparation from the University and, if they meet the performance levels and additional requirements described below, may also apply for a Certificate of Eligibility with Advanced Standing for teaching in public schools.
 It is possible to earn the University certificate without being recommended to the State for licensure.
 The New Jersey teaching license is transferable to other states through reciprocity agreements.
 Independent schools, as a rule, do not require certification in order to secure a teaching position.
 However, independent school directors have become increasingly interested in teacher candidates who are fully prepared and certified within a liberal arts curriculum.

-In accordance with Title II federal regulations for reporting pass rates in teacher licensing examinations, the Program in Teacher Preparation reported a 100 percent pass rate in the 2014-15 cohort.
+In accordance with Title II federal regulations for reporting pass rates in teacher licensing examinations, the Program in Teacher Preparation historically reports a 100 percent pass rate.

 Admission to the Program